nklabs/libnklabs/target/st/README.md

 STM32CubeMX is used to generate the HAL and initialization code for each target.
 STM32CubeMX provides sections in the generated files where you can add your own code.
-When you makes changes to the project, STM32CubeMX will preserve these additions.
+When you make changes to the project, STM32CubeMX will preserve these additions.

 These files in particular are of note, and have a few changes: